How to make sure you stay within the rules of your visa

 4. If you receive a letter from the University, do not ignore it

 If you're unsure what to do about it, come and see us or The Student Advisory Service

 5. Inform us if you plan to leave Australia before the end of semester

-If you are going to miss any classes or assessments you must have written permission from your faculty, which will only be given for serious family or medical reasons.
+If you are going to miss any classes or assessments you must have written permission from your School, which will only be given for serious family or medical reasons.
 If it's during Swot Vac or similar, that's fine, but you must tell Multicultural Student Services where you are travelling to and the dates.
 If you're unsure of the semester dates, check here.

 6. Maintain your academic progress and seek help

 Your visa is linked to your course of study here, so making sure you pass your courses is very important!
 If you are having difficulties with course content, English language or personal issues making it hard to study please contact us as soon as possible.
 You are allowed to appeal grades, and retake courses but it's so much easier to get all the support you need first time around.

 If you are coming to the end of your time at FedUni and need information on your visa options, we offer a free workshop with a local Migration Agent each year during Semester 2.